Automattic/WP-Job-Manager/readme.txt

 = 1.5.0 =
 * Settings API: Password field
 * Frontend Forms: Password field
+* Correctly turn off expiration when 'days' is not set

 = 1.4.0 =
 * Added pagination to the job dashboard to avoid memory issues